Sterilite Bin Litter Box: High Sides Stop Tracking & Splash

 - For cats over 15 lbs: iPrimio Stainless (handles splash from "high pee-ers")

-- Severe mobility issues: Modkat XL with ramp entry (5.2" threshold confirmed safe for arthritic cats)
+- Severe mobility issues: Modkat XL with ramp entry (5.2" threshold confirmed safe for arthritic cats) For more accessibility tweaks, try these mobility-friendly litter box modifications.

 - Zero-floor-space setups: SmartCat Corner (fits in 22" x 22" zones)